smtran8/pnf_v2la/README.md

 ### Detector
 - Run an object detector (YOLO-class) on the LIMO camera stream.
 - **Will possibly fine-tune to recognize a LIMO**
-- **Goal:** reliably box a LIMO across varied distances, angles, and lighting.
+- **Goal:** reliably detect (through putting a box) a LIMO across varied distances, angles, and lighting.